AugustUnderground/gaceir/README.md

 #### Critic

 - Randomly sample trajectories from replay buffer (s,a,r,s')
-- New states run π'(s') where π' is target actor
+- New states run Ï'(s') where Ï' is target actor
 - Add noise and clip

 $$ a^{~} \leftarrow \pi_{\phi'} (s') + \epsilon $$